Money Heist: Korea – Joint Economic Area: Critical response

-On the review aggregator Rotten Tomatoes, the series has an approval rating of 71% based on 17 reviews, with an average rating of 6.60/10.
-Its critical consensus reads "This Korean remake of Money Heist pilfers from the original to the point of holding no surprises for established fans, but the execution is slick and blueprint rock-solid."
-On Metacritic, the series has a weighted average score of 56 out of 100 based on 6 critics, indicating "mixed or average reviews".
+Metacritic, which uses a weighted average, assigned the series a score of 56 out of 100, based on 6 critics, indicating "mixed or average" reviews.

 Joel Keller of Decider appreciated the performances of Yoo Ji-tae as the Professor, Jeon Jong-seo as Tokyo and Kim Yun-jin as Seon Woo-jin, writing, "each providing just the right tone to make the show less an over-the-top heist series and more of a layered treatise on the economic gap that everyone is suffering through at this stage in world history."
 Keller concluded, "If you're a fan of Money Heist, you'll like Money Heist: Korea – Joint Economic Area."
 Pierce Conran of the South China Morning Post rated the series with 3.5 out of 5 stars and wrote, "the purpose of Money Heist is to entertain rather than educate, and entertain it does with a story that hums along with all the thrills and twists required of a well-planned and inventively thwarted heist narrative."

 S. Poorvaja of The Hindu wrote, "The first season of Money Heist: Korea - Joint Economic Area gets right in terms of its setting and characters, but here's hoping the makers push the envelope and take some risks in the second season."